 The disruption of COVID-19 has shaken the American educational system to its foundations.
 There will not be a return to what was.

 As district leaders and educators have been force to "at least" rethink education delivery, there is the opportunity to re-imagine education itself.
-In 2020, we have an opportunity to create an education system that: (1) values the human being; (2) is committed to the development of the human being; and (3) engages the full potential of the human being.
+We (Concerned Conscious Educators) have an opportunity to create an education system that: (1) values the human being; (2) is committed to the development of the human being; and (3) engages the full potential of the human being.

 Traditional education did not have to face this problem; it could systematically dodge this responsibility.
 The school environment of desks, blackboards, a small schoolyard, was supposed to suffice.
 There was no demand that the teacher should become intimately acquainted with the conditions of the local community, physical, historical, economic, occupational etc., in order to utilize them as educational resources.
 A system of education based upon the necessary connection of education with experience must, on the contrary ... there is no defect in traditional education greater than its failure to secure the active cooperation of the pupil in construction of the purposes involved in his studying. - John Dewy (1938)